signalfx/signalfx-agent/docs/monitors/nagios.md

 Also the main advantage and purpose of this monitor is to add more context to this status check state thougth SignalFx [events](https://docs.signalfx.com/en/latest/detect-alert/events-intro.html).
-Indeed, in addition to the state metric, it will send an event which includes the output and the error catched from the command execution.
+Indeed, in addition to the state metric, it will send an event which includes the output and the error caught from the command execution.

-This should make the troubleshooting more efficient and allow the user to remain in SignalFx withtout to have to connect to the machine in case of anormal state to understand what is happen.
+This should make the troubleshooting more efficient and allow the user to remain in SignalFx without to have to connect to the machine in case of anormal state to understand what is happening.
-It will also give the ability to create a dashboard similar to what nagios user are used to have.
+It will also give the ability to create a dashboard similar to what nagios user are accustomed to.

 __Note__: the last sent event is cached into memory to avoid sending the same event for each collection interval over and over but already sent event will be send again when you restart the agent erasing its